-Recognizing the critical need for future leaders to be trained in the Judeo-Christian principles upon which this great nation was founded, Focus on the Family has developed the Institute for Family Studies, working with various Christian and secular colleges and universities.
-Since Focus on the Family has developed proven strategies to address such modern-day problems as the high divorce rate, antifamily government policies, financial pressures, and other issues, the institute offers students the unprecedented opportunity to gain firsthand insight into the fight to preserve traditional values and halt the disintegration of the family.
-While attending the institute's program, students will discover the causes and cures for fractured families, become equipped to reverse current societal trends, and leave with solid values not only for academics but for life.
+Recognizing the critical need for future leaders to be trained in the Judeo-Christian principles upon which this great nation was founded, Focus on the Family has developed the Focus on the Family Institute, working with various Christian and secular colleges and universities.
+Since Focus on the Family has developed proven strategies to address such modern-day problems as the high divorce rate, anti-family government policies, financial pressures, and other issues, the institute offers students the unprecedented opportunity to gain firsthand insight into the fight to preserve traditional values and halt the disintegration of the family.
+While attending the institute's program, students will discover the causes and cures for fractured families, become equipped to reverse current societal trends, and leave with solid values not only for academics, but also for life.

 Fifteen-week courses are offered by the institute during the fall, spring, and summer terms.
 Students receive 16 credit units in the program.
-Details about this program can be acquired from the Office of the Provost.
+Details about this program can be acquired from the Department of Psychology.